The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 Cost: $5–10 (1-hour cruise)

-You can see four countries’ flags at the confluence point.
+You can see four countries’ flags at the confluence point where the rivers meet.

-Book on the spot—no need to pre-book.
-Arrive 4:45 PM for best seats on upper deck.
+Book on the spot — no need to pre-book.
+Arrive 4:45 PM for the best seats on the upper deck.
+Bring your camera for incredible golden-hour shots.

 Disclaimer: Information accurate as of November 2025.
 Prices in USD.
 Always check current opening hours and dress codes.
 Respect local customs—cover shoulders/knees at palaces and temples.
 Support local businesses and avoid giving money to children.
 Safe travels in Phnom Penh!